RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   * Execute the `startStage` action for the first stage of that condition.
   * You can then already ask the first question of the stage by using `cNextQuestions` in the same manner and selecting the first question of the first stage appropriate to the assigned condition.

-In our example configuration file, we would want the first day of the stage to start on the next day, regardless of the condition.
+In our example configuration file, we would want the first day of the first stage to start on the next day, regardless of the condition.
 So we'll follow the first scenario and create a dummy question called `startStage` and save it under category `"preTestQs"`.
 This will then be scheduled in the morning to occur if no stage has been started.

 We'll first create the question...